patternfly-java/patternfly-java/showcase/common/src/doc/home.md

                                 .add(p()
                                         .add(a("https://github.com/patternfly-java/patternfly-java", "_blank")
                                                 .textContent("PatternFly Java"))
-                                        .add(" is a 💯Java implementation of ") .add(a("https://www.patternfly.org/", "_blank")
+                                        .add(" is a 💯 Java implementation of ") .add(a("https://www.patternfly.org/", "_blank")
                                                 .textContent("PatternFly"))
                                         .add(" without any JavaScript dependencies based on GWT/J2CL and ")